alexbcreiner0/Overseer/README.md

 ![Demo](src/modeling_tools/assets/demo.gif)

-# Overseer (Formerly Dr. Creiner's Modelling Tools)
+# Overseer

 Overseer is a model visualization and exploration toolkit.
-It aims to make it easy and frictionless to not just build computer models of all kinds, but also engage with them dialectically.
+It aims to make it easy and frictionless to build computer models of all kinds, engage with them dialectically, and create polished learning environments for communicating your models to others.
 Create Desmos-style interfaces quickly and easily for models of all kinds.
 Simulation PDE's?
 Running agent-based simulation?
 No problem!
 All you need to do is declare your system parameters, make a single Python function which executes the simulation and returns a dictionary of the plots you want to display, and write up a small yaml file declaring the controls you want to have.
 The tools will handle the rest and create a display of all of your plots so that you can edit your parameters and view the results in real time.

 # Installation
 This software was primarily developed for the visualization of a few specific models which I am currently writing papers for.
 If you are just trying to use the accompanying software to those papers, special releases are available for you which can be simply downloaded and ran to display the relevant model.
 Just click the appropriate link in the section directly below this one.
 If you are interested in interacting directly with the tools yourself and making alterations or building your own models, see the instructions below that.